Blame the individual

 - Lab staff reduced the wait on test results from 24 hours to one hour to deliver quicker decisions on outcomes and release precious beds earlier.

 More engineering into a windscreen compared to healthcare

 Interestingly, David said that a lot more process engineering went into producing a windscreen at Pilkingtons than into the patient processes in the NHS.
 Unfortunately, the hard-working staff in our HSE are working with little support or budget to develop their processes.
 My view is that the best solutions to most issues come from the staff engaged daily in the processes in any organisation.
 They need a safe environment and supportive leadership to deliver great outcomes.

 “A lot more process engineering went into producing a windscreen at Pilkingtons than into the patient processes in the NHS”

-Learn more about Lean Business and current supports available at a free workshop in Dublin next Monday.
-The Lean Business Programme is run by Skillnets under the ManagementWorks initiative.
+Learn more about Lean Business and current supports available.
+The ETAC Lean Business Programme run regularly – check out the latest project-based programme offerings here.

 Give your staff the right training and tools to deliver great results

 Make a start with a Lean Business training programme